The Spring District: Block 15

 194,000 sq. ft.

-The Brewpub will be home to approximately 9,000 square feet of brewery and restaurant space, an expansive outdoor beer garden, and 19,000 square feet of creative office space.
-The Brewpub will be a hub of activity, serving as a community center, a place that welcomes guests, and a central location that encourages interaction and idea generation.
+The Brewpub is home to Bellevue Brewing Company’s new facility opening in 2022, with a restaurant and expansive beer garden.
+Floors 2 and 3 of Block 12 have 19,000 square feet of fully-leased office space.
+The Brewpub is a hub of activity, serving as a community center, a place that welcomes guests, with a central location that encourages interaction and idea generation.

 On May 8, 2014 the University of Washington Board of Regents approved the selection of Wright Runstad & Company to redevelop Rainier Square that is part of the University’s Metropolitan Tract in downtown Seattle.

-The 1,040,000 square foot project will include a 58-story tower containing 722,000 square feet of office space and approximately 191 apartment units on its uppermost floors with 360-degree unobstructed views.
-The project will also include 79,000 square feet of distinctive restaurants, retail shops and fitness amenities.
-It is being developed in conjunction with the 10-story 400 University building which will provide an additional 110,000 square feet of boutique office space on the block.
-The Fifth Avenue and Union Street corner will be a signature space for a distinctive national or international retailer that can also offer access to upper floors creating a large anchor retail opportunity.
+The 1,040,000 square foot project includes a 58-story tower containing 734,000 square feet of office space and 189 apartment units on its uppermost floors with 360-degree unobstructed views.
+The project also includes 79,000 square feet of distinctive restaurants, retail shops and fitness amenities.
+It had been developed in conjunction with the 10-story 400 University building which provides an additional 122,000 square feet of boutique office space on the block.
+The Fifth Avenue and Union Street corner is a signature space for a distinctive national or international retailer that can also offer access to upper floors creating a large anchor retail opportunity.

 With 11 floors and 338,000 square feet, Block 16 represents the first large-scale office building to begin development in The Spring District.
-The building is 100% leased to Facebook.
+The building is 100% leased to Meta.

 The GIX building is part of the University of Washington's global network of partnerships with institutions and corporations to advance innovation education.
 Designed specifically for the program, the building features design studios, an incubation space, electronics prototyping labs, presentation spaces and one of the largest and most comprehensively equipped makerspaces in the region.